-The US is not a democracy, it is an Oligarchy.
+The US is not a Democracy, it is an Oligarchy.
 That’s not a statement of opinion, it’s a fact.
 And if voting does not impact policy, why do it?
 And so, with the exception of people for whom party affiliation is part of their tribal identity, most people don’t.
 Understanding that American elections are about tribal identity and personality – not policy – is critical.
 That’s why both parties can get away with taking money from the same corporations and having an almost identical economic agenda.
-In fact, the only real difference between the two is management style and rhetoric.
+The only real difference is management style and rhetoric.

 Why are American elections so nonfunctional?

 It’s not individual behavior, the problem is systematic and structural.